pyepics/pyepics/doc/ca.rst

 Synchronous Groups
 ~~~~~~~~~~~~~~~~~~~~~~~

-According to the CA documentation, Synchronous Groups can be used to ensure
-that a set of Channel Access calls all happen together.
+Synchronous Groups can be used to ensure that a set of Channel Access calls

-I should warn that these routines have not been well tested.
-I believe the
-notion of Synchronous Groups is neither robust nor meaningful in the
-underlying CA library: the actions here are not atomic nor are they
-anything like a *transaction* (there is no rollback).
-For :func:`sg_get` in
-particular, the correct values here **are actually returned immediately**
-by the CA library, which suggests to me that the concept is broken or the
-documentation wrong.
-Consequently, these have not been well-tested (unless
-*trivially shown to be broken* counts).
-If you want this functionality,
-please test carefully.
+all happen together, as if in a *transaction*.
+Synchronous Groups work in
+PyEpics as of version 3.0.10, but more testing is probably needed.

+The idea is to first create a synchronous group, then add a series of
+:func:`sg_put` and :func:`sg_get` which do not happen immediately, and
+finally block while all the channel access communication is done for the
+group as a unit.
+It is important to *not* issue :func:`pend_io` during the
+building of a synchronous group, as this will cause pending :func:`sg_put`
+and :func:`sg_get` to execute.

 .. function::  sg_create()